Ahaque-AI/EpidemIQ/README.md

 ## About

-Kermit is designed to process complex datasets related to health conditions such as COVID-19, food poisoning, gastroenteritis, and pneumonia.
+EpidemIQ is designed to process complex datasets related to health conditions such as COVID-19, food poisoning, gastroenteritis, and pneumonia.
 It performs drift analysis, generates simulation reports, and supports interactive querying through a web interface.
 The project combines Jupyter notebooks, Python scripts, and a web app to deliver a comprehensive AI agent capable of data-driven decision support.

 ## Features